ng-bridge-ann-arbor/ng-rsvp/README.md

 - [ ] Create event markup from JSON event data
 - [ ] Generate email token to access event page and RSVP
 - [ ] Create RSVP form
-  - [ ] Use `mailto:` location link to send email to admin with form contents
+  - [ ] Use `mailto:` location link to create and format an email to admin with form contents -OR- localStorage